chile2706/8-week-sql/case study #3 - Foodie-Fi/README.md

 <img width="200" alt="Screen Shot 2024-01-10 at 11 23 10" src="https://github.com/chile2706/8-week-sql/assets/147631781/0d637821-99d4-4e45-845c-5dff54317705">

 #### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
-- approach: ranking records of each customer by start_date, determine the number of customers whose ranking of `pro_monthly` is smaller than `basic_monthly`
+- Approach: ranking records of each customer by start_date, determine the number of customers whose ranking of `pro_monthly` is smaller than `basic_monthly`
-- use  `RANK() OVER(PARTITION BY s.customer_id ORDER BY s.start_date ASC)` to rank
+- Use  `RANK() OVER(PARTITION BY s.customer_id ORDER BY s.start_date ASC)` to rank
-- use `INNER JOIN` to filter out customers had at least once subscribed to pro_monthly
+- Use `INNER JOIN` to filter out customers had at least once subscribed to pro_monthly

 ```mysql
 SELECT count(b.customer_id) as count